Annandale, NSW - Hunter Baillie Memorial Presbyterian

 Organ:

-Hill & Son 1890.
+The Organ was built by Hill & Son in 1890.
 Its case, designed by Dr A.G.
 Hill, is reminiscent of the firms' design for Chichester Cathedral, from 1888 and incorporates burnished tin faade pipes.
 Built in 1890 at a cost of 850, the organ was opened on 29 May 1892 by Sydney City Organist, Auguste Wiegand.